What is the Law on Rezoning of Property in South Africa?

 When attempting to rezone your property you will need to do the following –

-- Submit an application with the relevant municipality .
+- Submit an application to the relevant municipality.

 - Place your notice of intention of application in the Government Gazette.